Skip to content

 What Is Minoxidil and How Does It Work?

-Minoxidil is an FDA-approved drug that was initially formulated in the 1970s to treat high blood pressure.
+Minoxidil is a licensed medication that was initially formulated in the 1970s to treat high blood pressure.
 In the process, it was found to have a side effect of stimulating hair growth.
-This resulted in its use as a hair loss treatment.
+This resulted in its use as a hair loss treatment1.

-The mechanism of action of Minoxidil is not well understood; however, it promotes hair growth by dilating blood vessels in the scalp.
+The mechanism of action of Minoxidil is not well understood; however, it promotes hair growth by dilating scalp blood vessels (vasodilation).

 This vasodilation boosts blood circulation, bringing additional oxygen and nutrients to the hair follicles, which keeps the hair in a growth (anagen) phase longer.

-Minoxidil comes in both topical and oral forms, and tends to yield visible effects in 3 to 6 months at 5% topical solution strength.
-But when it is discontinued, the blood vessels close up again, limiting nutrient supply to the follicles and potentially reversing the gains.
+Minoxidil is available in both topical and oral forms and tends to yield visible effects in 3 to 6 months at 5% topical solution strength.
+But when it is discontinued, the blood vessels go back to how it was -undilated – limiting nutrient supply to the follicles and potentially reversing the gains2.

 Why Do People Stop Using Minoxidil?

-Minoxidil is a well-known and effective treatment for hair loss, but many people may consider stopping it for different reasons.
+Minoxidil is a well-known and effective treatment for hair loss, but many people may consider stopping it for different reasons, such as:

 What Happens When You Stop Using Minoxidil?